gradle/gradle-enterprise-build-validation-scripts/Gradle.md

 To get the most out of the experiments and also when building with Gradle Enterprise during daily development, it is highly recommended that you apply the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to your build.
 This free, open-source plugin enhances build scans with additional tags, links, and custom values that are considered during the experiments.

-You can find a complete example of how to apply the Common Custom User Data Gradle plugin to your build [here](https://github.com/gradle/gradle-enterprise-build-config-samples/tree/main/common-gradle-enterprise-gradle-configuration-groovy/settings.gradle) and [here](https://github.com/gradle/gradle-enterprise-build-config-samples/blob/main/common-gradle-enterprise-gradle-configuration-kotlin/settings.gradle.kts).
+You can find a complete example of how to apply the Common Custom User Data Gradle plugin to your build [here](https://github.com/gradle/gradle-enterprise-build-config-samples/tree/main/common-gradle-enterprise-gradle-configuration-groovy/settings.gradle) for Groovy DSL and [here](https://github.com/gradle/gradle-enterprise-build-config-samples/blob/main/common-gradle-enterprise-gradle-configuration-kotlin/settings.gradle.kts) for Kotlin DSL.

 ## Authenticating with Gradle Enterprise